isomerpages/mlaw-corp/_covid19/11-B-part8-faq-a.md

 * “Goods” means plant or materials for use in connection with the carrying out of “construction work”.
 “Construction work” is defined in [section 3 of SOPA](https://sso.agc.gov.sg/Act/BCISPA2004){:target="_blank"}.
 Examples include scaffolding material, and hand drills.

-3. What kind of determinations can an Assessor make?
+**3. What kind of determinations can an Assessor make?**

 The Assessor may adjust:
 * the date by which the goods are to be returned to the supplier of the goods; or
 * rental rate payable for the duration that the renter holds possession of the goods.

-4. Will the Assessor determine how much I must pay the supplier?
+**4. Will the Assessor determine how much I must pay the supplier?**

 * The Assessor may adjust the date when the goods are to be returned, or the rental rate.
 The Assessor does not determine other matters.
 * The final amount owed to the supplier may be dependent on other factors or clauses in the contract besides the rental rate or the return date.
 If there is a dispute on these other matters, the parties may have to resolve the matter in accordance with the dispute resolution clause in the contract or through legal proceedings.

-5. How do I apply for relief under Part 8?
+**5. How do I apply for relief under Part 8?**

 * You will need to submit an application to the Registrar.
 Further details, and the applicable forms, can be found [here](/covid19-relief/key-steps-in-part8).

-6. What is the latest date I can apply for relief under Part 8?
+**6. What is the latest date I can apply for relief under Part 8?**

 * Your application must be filed before 31 May 2021.

-7. Can the other party commence proceedings against me while I apply for relief under Part 8?
+**7. Can the other party commence proceedings against me while I apply for relief under Part 8?**

 A temporary moratorium will apply once you have served the application for relief (the “**Application**”) on the other party or parties to the affected contract.
 The moratorium will end on the earliest of the following:
 * Your withdrawal of the Application